igorbrigadir/ishkurs-guide-dataset/guide.md

 With Jpop and Eurodance as its parents, Eurobeat is truly in a class of its own, with maybe Happy Hardcore as its stupid step-sister.
 Unlike other genres, Eurobeat knows what its limitations are.
 It's not trying to save the world or convert everyone over to its spastic, sped-up euro disney cheese.
 It doesn't foster any illusions about its tweaker formula and erratic sensibilities.
 And for that you kind of have to respect it.
 It's role is to be the background music for funny fitness competitions on TV, and it's perfectly happy with that.
 It's also good wakeup music.

-## Eurodance: Europop, Euro, Club House, Handbag
+## Eurodance
-*aka:  Eurodance* in the Europop group, emerged in 90s
+*aka:  Europop, Euro, Club House, Handbag* in the Europop group, emerged in 90s

 The reason why it's called Handbag in parts not American is because girly flocks wearing tight capri pants and tube tops or something would colesce in clubs to dance to this music around piles of their purses and handbags on the dance floor.
 I've never actually seen that happen, but it's certainly believable.
 Eurodance is the undisputed king of creative cheese: that is, cheesy dance music that is far from annoying.
 It's dedication to silly, spastic fun, with buff dancers running around and funny raps about dancing, love, and the love of dancing has made an artform out of the lighter side of music.
 Where other genres in the same vein failed due to their pompous delivery and overblown self-important schmaltz, Eurodance got it right: pop music as it is, was, and should be.
 Nothing more.